For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Imagine a bustling marketplace where each stall houses a master in their craft.
 In MoE, these stalls are the expert networks, each a miniature neural network trained to handle a specific subtask within the larger problem.
 These experts could be, for example:

-Linguistics experts: adept at analyzing the grammar and syntax of language.
+Linguistics experts are adept at analyzing the grammar and syntax of language.

-Visual experts: trained to recognize patterns and objects in images or videos.
+Visual experts are trained to recognize patterns and objects in images or videos.

 The individual experts are relatively simple compared to the overall model, making them more efficient and flexible in adapting to different data distributions.
 This specialization also allows MoE to handle complex tasks that would overwhelm a single, monolithic network.